Lapland holidays overview

 Just 5km south of the Arctic Circle, Rovaniemi is the capital of Finnish Lapland and the home of Father Christmas, who can be visited here year-round.This lively university city gets a bad rap for its ‘Santa Village’ label, but look beyond the December crowds and it’s a gateway for activities including Northern Lights tours, reindeer sledding, skiing and ice fishing.

-Winter activity holidays
+Winter activity holidays in Lapland

 Frosty snowbound landscapes provide an atmospheric backdrop for winter activity holidays in Lapland.
 As a measure of how well-organised these trips are, cold weather clothing is provided to minimise what you need to bring.
 Your days might be spent visiting Sámi reindeer farms, learning how to snowshoe, or fishing through a hole in the ice, and you’ll keep an eye out for the Northern Lights each night.
 Everyone has their favourite activity, but for many it’s an evening in a wilderness lodge waiting for the aurora borealis to appear, or an afternoon mushing a husky-drawn sledge along.